-Raffaello Sanzio da Urbino (April 6 or March 28, 1483 April 6, 1520), better known simply as Raphael, was an Italian painter and architect of the High Renaissance.
+Raffaello Sanzio da Urbino (April 6 or March 28, 1483 – April 6, 1520), better known simply as Raphael, was an Italian architect and painter of the High Renaissance.
 His work is admired for its clarity of form and ease of composition and for its visual achievement of the Neoplatonic ideal of human grandeur.
 Together with Michelangelo Buonarroti and Leonardo da Vinci, he forms the traditional trinity of great masters of that period.

 This creator's work provides examples of the following tropes:

 - Allegory: Raphael's four paintings in the Signatura room of the Papal Palace represent the four greatest human pursuits:

 - Disputation of the Holy Sacrament represents the science of theology by showing the greatest Hebrew and Christian saints fondly regarding the clergy of the time debating around the Holy Eucharist.

 - The School of Athens represents philosophy by putting Plato, Aristotle, and every other pagan philosopher in a huge dialogue in an imagined academy of wisdom.

 - The Parnassus represents the pursuit of beauty with a concert by Greek god Apollo attended by the Nine Muses and every great poet from Homer to Raphael's contemporary, Ludovico Ariosto.

 - Cardinal and Theological Virtues represents the pursuit of goodness with Anthropomorphic Personifications of the four cardinal and three theological virtues resting above two great law-makers, Emperor Justinian and The Pope Gregory IX.